crs4/pydoop/docs/tutorial/hdfs_api.rst

 -------------

-Pydoop's HDFS API can also be used at a lower level, which mirrors Hadoop's C API (libhdfs).
-The following (simplified) example shows how to build statistics of HDFS usage by block size by directly instantiating an ``hdfs`` object, which represents an open connection to an HDFS instance:
+Pydoop's HDFS API can also be used at a lower level, which mirrors Hadoop's C HDFS API (libhdfs).
+The following example shows how to build statistics of HDFS usage by block size by directly instantiating an ``hdfs`` object, which represents an open connection to an HDFS instance:

 .. code-block:: python

   import pydoop.hdfs as hdfs

+  ROOT = "pydoop_test_tree"

   def treewalker(fs, root_info):
     yield root_info